 - Has bloody or black stools

-- Has a dry mouth or cries without tears
+- Has a dry mouth or tongue or cries without tears

 - Is unusually sleepy, drowsy, unresponsive or irritable